luispedro/BuildingMachineLearningSystemsWithPython/ch06/README.md

 access keys and tokens, you might want to do so at [https://dev.twitter.com/docs/auth/tokens-devtwittercom](https://dev.twitter.com/docs/auth/tokens-devtwittercom) and paste the keys/secrets into twitterauth.py

-Note that some tweets might be missing when you are running install.py.
+According to [https://dev.twitter.com/docs/rate-limiting/1](https://dev.twitter.com/docs/rate-limiting/1) Twitter has a rate limit of fetching 350 tweets/h for authorized users.

-We experimented a bit with with the tweet-fetch-rate and found that max_tweets_per_hr=10000 works just fine, now that we are using OAuth.
-If you experience issues you might want to lower this value.
+Note that some tweets might be missing when you are running install.py (user got suspended, changed authorization, or tweet deleted) and thus you might get different results.
+We keep track of those tweet IDs in data/{missing,not_authorized}.tsv, so that they are not fetched when you run install.py.